Distributed ledger technology law: Arizona

 In March 2017, Arizona's Electronic Transactions Act (the AETA) was amended by HB 2417 Act to clarify that "electronic records, electronic signatures, and smart contract terms secured through blockchain technology and governed under UCC Articles 2, 2A and 7 will be considered to be in an electronic form and to be an electronic signature under AETA."
 HB 2417 Act also provides a definition of blockchain technology as a "distributed, decentralized, shared and replicated ledger, which may be public or private, permissioned or permissionless, or driven by tokenized crypto economics or tokenless" and definition of smart contract as "event driven program, with state, that runs on a distributed, decentralized, shared and replicated ledger that can take custody over and instruct transfer of assets on that ledger".

-The State also identifies areas where blockchain technology should not be used.
-For instance, the new law adopted in 2017 prohibits the use of blockchain technology to locate or control firearms.
+Arizona also identifies areas where blockchain technology should not be used.
+For instance, a law adopted in 2017 prohibits the use of blockchain technology to locate or control firearms.